henryzord/sphinxTutorial/README.md

 The repository https://github.com/CTISM-Prof-Henry/gitEssentials complies with above requirements, and was done following this repository's tutorial.
 Use it as reference.

-## Pre-requisites
+## Requirements

 This tutorial makes some assumptions on your previous knowledge.
-More specifically, it assumes that you have previous knowledge on:
+More specifically, it assumes that you:

-* GitHub;
-* git;
-* Windows and/or Linux command line;
-* Python and its flavor Anaconda.
+* Knows how to clone remote git repositories;
+* Knows how to work with git from command line (CLI);
+* Knows how to run command line commands from either Windows or Linux;
+* Knows the very basic of Python programming;
+* Knows how to add variables to System's PATH;
+* **optional** knows how to use virtualenv;
+* **optional** has a GitHub (or other similar service) account.

 ## Installation